Sep9

 Matthew 11:16-19……Working

 11:16 “To what can I compare this generation?
-(How can I characterize the danger and foolishness of people fighting and resisting the Kingdoms arrival.-(New) They are like children sitting in the market-places (58-Greek “agora” “to gather in public”.
-A place in the town city where goods were sold or traded, and where people would socialize and participated in community events, public discourse, debates, legal proceedings, etc. While parents were doing business, children would use it as an opportunity to find their friends and play.
-Today a Town-Square, Civic-Center, Out-door market-(New) calling out to others: 17 “‘We played the flute for you, and you did not dance; we sang a dirge (A song or lamination of mourning that expresses deep sorrow, such as the grief of losing a loved one.-(New) and you did not mourn.18 For John came neither eating nor drinking, and they say, ‘He has a demon.
-19 The Son of Man (Expresses a Messianic title signifying the Messiah’s human & divine nature.-[Dan.
-7:13)-(New) came eating and drinking, and they say, ‘Here is a glutton and a drunkard, a friend of tax collectors and “sinners”.’
+(How can I characterize the danger and foolishness of people fighting and resisting the Kingdoms arrival) They are like children sitting in the market-places (58-Greek “agora” “to gather in public”.) calling out to others: 17 “‘We played the flute for you, and you did not dance; we sang a dirge and you did not mourn.18 For John came neither eating nor drinking, and they say, ‘He has a demon. (crazy) 19 The Son of Man (Expresses a Messianic title signifying the Messiah’s human & divine nature.-[Dan.
+7:13) came eating and drinking, (Does not mean Jesus was a alcoholic, or all He did was party) and they say, ‘Here is a glutton and a drunkard, a friend of tax collectors and “sinners”.’ (misfits, losers.
+Tax collectors were often grouped with sinners due to their corruption, extortion, uncleanness, and collaboration in working for a pagan Roman government.)
 But wisdom is proved right by her actions.”
-(A proverbial saying that it’s not what you say that makes you wise or makes you right, it’s what you do and how you live.
-As the saying goes “The proof is in the pudding.”-(New))
+(Modern cliche “The proof is in the pudding.”
+You can argue with someone’s ideas, but you can’t argue with their fruit.
+You can question their choices, but you can’t deny the outcome.
+You can doubt their path, but you can’t ignore the results.)
+(For Complete Expository Get the Book)

-“Warns against judging the unconventional ministries of others if the truth is going out and people are being Saved .” ⇒ Know there’s different styles of ministry and different styles of preaching.
-Or we get hung up in things that have nothing to with doctrine or Salvation issues.
+“Calls for embracing diverse ministries, that God can use different personalities and methods to reach people.” → Do you expect every believer or ministry to look, act, and operate exactly like you do.
+Don’t judge unconventional ministries if the truth is going out and people are being Saved.
+People are wired differently.
+Some are serious and highly disciplined, they pray quietly, they wear the right clothes to worship, while others are joyful, yelling, shouting, throwing their hands up during worship.
+As believers we need to avoid criticizing others just because their ministry, personality, or lifestyle doesn’t fit your personal preferences.
+There’s different styles of ministry and different styles of preaching.
+Do you dismiss a sermon, a book, or a Christian peer because their personality, style, or politics do not fit your exact cultural preference?
 Are you judgmental of others just because their personal style of ministry doesn’t agree with yours.
 Or the bible you use or the music you listen to.
 Or the way you dress.
 You could be missing the work of God because your getting caught up in things that are not sinful.

 Additional Notes & Applications